ibm-cloud-docs/databases-for-postgresql/howto-ha-read-replica.md

 To execute the command, you first need the `{foundation endpoint}` and the `{id}` for your {{site.data.keyword.databases-for}} instance.

-The `{foundation endpoint}` is the starting point for accessing and interacting with the resources exposed by the {{site.data.keyword.databases-for}} API.
-The foundation endpoint is visibile in the UI within the **Overview** panel.
+The `{foundation endpoint}` is the starting point for accessing and interacting with the resources that are exposed by the {{site.data.keyword.databases-for}} API.
+The foundation endpoint is visible in the UI within your **Overview**.
 To use the foundation endpoint, it must first be URL encoded.
 URL encoding replaces unsafe characters with a `%` followed by two hexadecimal digits representing the character's ASCII code.

 The `{id}` is your Cloud Resource Name (CRN) and uniquely identifies your {{site.data.keyword.databases-for}} instance.
-It is visibile in the UI within the **Overview** panel.
+It is visible in the UI within your **Overview**.

 To use your instance's `{CRN}` and `{foundation endpoint}` in a command, they must first be URL encoded.
 URL encoding replaces unsafe characters with a `%` followed by two hexadecimal digits representing the character's ASCII code.
 {: note}